Reloaded-Project/Reloaded-II/docs/ContributingLocally.md

-# Contributing to the Index: Locally
+# Contributing to the Wiki: Locally

 ## Tutorial
 You should learn the basics of `git`, an easy way is to give [GitHub Desktop (Tutorial)](https://www.youtube.com/watch?v=77W2JSL7-r8) a go.